rojda-o/Wings-and-Weather-2/README.md

 - Resurrects from ashes when healed after damage, showcasing a unique animation.
 - Plays different sound effects for interactions (thunderstorm, healing sounds).
 - Navigates through multiple gameplay scenes with seamless transitions and asynchronous loading.

+## How to Play
+- The game starts at the Main Menu, where you can control all game sounds using the slider in the bottom-right corner.
+- Click the Play button in the top-left corner to start the game.
+- Press Escape during gameplay to open the Pause Menu, where you can return to the Main Menu.
+- Navigate the phoenix to interact with clouds and avoid losing all lives.
+- When bird dies, the game restarts from the Main Menu.

+Survive as long as possible while enjoying the immersive animations and sounds!

 ## Features Demonstrated